christianfosli/LabyrintSpill/README.md

 ### Levels

 I have created 5 maze text files.
-These are located in the levels directory of the REPO, and are automatically recognized as levels upon launch.
+These are located in the levels directory of the repo, and are automatically recognized as levels upon launch.

 ![](https://christianfosli.github.io/img/Labyrint_020_levels.jpg)